Peterpiotr/siguren-documentation/docs/source/operation/recovery/forced-lowering-backup.rst

 	Installation of Handheld Recovery Tool (MS-HRT)

 5. Start lowering
-6. As soon as the load is safe (on the ground or an adapted structure), inspect the MotoSuiveur (worm and wheel) and the hoist.
+6. As soon as the load is safe (on the ground or an adapted structure), inspect the MotoSuiveur® (worm and wheel) and the hoist.

 .. warning::
-  Detailed inspection of the MotoSuiveur Unit (worm and wheel) and the hoist is mandatory after lowering is complete!
+  Detailed inspection of the MotoSuiveur® Unit (worm and wheel) and the hoist is mandatory after lowering is complete!